 Tax year 2023/24

-The taper now works by operating a £1 reduction in the annual allowance for every £2 of adjusted income above £260,000, subject to a minimum annual allowance of £10,000.
+Since tax year 2023/24, the taper works by operating a £1 reduction in the annual allowance for every £2 of adjusted income above £260,000, subject to a minimum annual allowance of £10,000.
 So, those with an adjusted income of £360,000 or more in a tax year will have a £10,000 annual allowance for that tax year.
 However, if an individual’s ‘threshold income’ is no more than £200,000 they will not be subject to the tapered annual allowance.

 You can find out more about how tapering works in the Tapered Annual Allowance section of this guide.